PadmanabhanSaravanan/AmazonWebService/README.md

 ![image LB](image/loadbalancer6.PNG)

-**9.** (Optional) You can use Add-on services, such as the AWS Global Accelerator to create an accelerator and associate the load balancer with the accelerator.
+**Step9.** (Optional) You can use Add-on services, such as the AWS Global Accelerator to create an accelerator and associate the load balancer with the accelerator.
 The accelerator name can have up to 64 characters.
 Allowed characters are a-z, A-Z, 0-9, . and - (hyphen).
 Once the accelerator is created, you can use the AWS Global Accelerator console to manage it.

 ![image LB](image/loadbalancer7.PNG)

-**10.** Tag and create
+**Step10.** Tag and create

 * (Optional) Add a tag to categorize your load balancer.
 Tag keys must be unique for each load balancer.
 Allowed characters are letters, spaces, numbers (in UTF-8), and the following special characters: + - = . _ : / @.
 Do not use leading or trailing spaces.
 Tag values are case-sensitive.

 * Review your configuration, and choose Create load balancer.
 A few default attributes are applied to your load balancer during creation.
 You can view and edit them after creating the load balancer.
-For more information, see Load balancer attributes.

 ![image LB](image/loadbalancer8.PNG)